cnosdb/docs/docs/reference/design.md

 ![无共享存储架构](../source/_static/img/share_nothing.png)

-##  Single Tenant Model VS Multi Tenant Model
+###  Single Tenant Model VS Multi Tenant Model

 Single tenant model means that only one cloud software solution instance is running on its supported hardware and infrastructure components.
 Not shared with multiple customers involved in a single-tenant environment.
 In a multi-tenant environment, the cloud infrastructure is shared among multiple customers or accounts.
 No single customer has control over how resources are allocated or consumed.

 CnosDB uses a multi-tenant model.
 Multi-tenancy is a solution to provide Software as a Service (SaaS) in the cloud.
 Multi-tenancy uses a shared infrastructure to provide access to a SaaS solution to multiple customers.
 Multi-tenancy means that a single instance of the software and its supporting infrastructure serve multiple customers.
 Each customer shares the software application and also shares a database.
 Each tenant's data is isolated and not visible to other tenants.

-#### 多租户的潜在好处
+#### Advantages of Multi Tenant Model

--Low cost: Multiple customers imply shared environment costs, and these savings (from SaaS providers) are often transferred into software costs.
+- Low cost: Multiple customers imply shared environment costs, and these savings (from SaaS providers) are often transferred into software costs.
--Integration: The cloud environment allows easier integration with other applications through the use of apis.
+- Integration: The cloud environment allows easier integration with other applications through the use of apis.
 - Easy to maintain: The server is technically owned by the SaaS vendor, which means that some level of database maintenance is handled by the vendor rather than you maintaining the environment yourself.

 The multi-tenancy model of cloud-native time series database is usually a SaaS multi-tenancy model.
 Compared with the previous single-tenant model, it has many advantages.